satoshinakamoto007/wallets/readme.md

 $ ledger-sim
 ```

-The to start a new wallet type:
+Then to start a new wallet, in a new terminal window, type:

 ```
 $ python3 -m standard_wallet/wallet_runnable.py